sam101/LD29-TheGodUnderneath/README.md

 You must survive, digging your way to the shiny goal.
 But maybe the rules can change...

 The players are distributed in 5-players worlds.
-You need at least 2 players to begin the game.
+You need at least 2 players to begin the game, so wait for other players.

 Everything has been written from scratch, using Node.js / express / jade / socket.io for the server size, and a simple canvas for the client side.
 Inspiration from the client code mainly comes from yoshi04's ludum dare entries (https://github.com/cboissie).
 Buzz.js was used for the audio, and the sounds were generated using sfxr.
-The code lacks some comments, and could have some refactoring.
+The code is far from perfect, it lacks some comments, and could have some refactoring.

 Online version: http://ld29.slepetit.com